-Thorough interior chemical treatment using an adulticide and an insect growth regulator (IGR) is applied.
+During our flea control treatment, thorough interior chemical treatment using an adulticide and an insect growth regulator (IGR) is applied.
 Exterior power-spray treatments are available if needed to address an infestation in the lawn and landscaping.
 Adulticide materials kill larvae and adult stages while the IGR will prevent eggs and larvae stages from further development.
 Adulticide materials have a residual life of 4-5 weeks and the IGR’s 7 months once applied.
 Extensive interior preparation is required prior to our flea control treatment as well as arrangements made to treat all pets.
 Re-treatments may be necessary within 15-30 days of the initial application to establish complete elimination.
-A pre-project checklist as well as a full explanation of all preparation procedures will be provided prior to treatment.
+A pre-project checklist, as well as a full explanation of all preparation procedures, will be provided prior to treatment.

 Need to schedule our flea control services?
 Contact us for a free pest evaluation or to learn more about our flea pest control treatment.